cylc/cylc-admin/docs/proposal-spawn-on-d.md

 feasible.

-(Note without the first line above `start` is not defined on any sequence, so with SoS the scheduler will stall with `foo` unsatisfied, but with SoD it will shut down immediately with nothing to do because and `foo` never gets spawned.)
+(Note without the first line above `start` is not defined on any sequence, so with SoS the scheduler will stall with `bar` unsatisfied, but with SoD it will shut down immediately with nothing to do because and `bar` never gets spawned.)

 Worse, `bar` could also have other non-absolute triggers, and it could be those that spawn initial instances of `bar` before `start` is finished: